Enzoss100/IT136L-Catering-Website-Optimization/README.md

-- Sprint Plan
-	- 3 Sprints
-	- Testing
-		- Use Case Test
-		- Test Breakdown
-			- Black Box
-			- White Box
-	- PPT Slides
+# IT136L Web Optimization Project
 - Main Issues
-	- UI Colors
+[] UI Colors
-	- No Archive
+[] No Archive
-	- Obscure Login Admin
+[] Obscure Login Admin
-	- No Sort
+[x] No Sort

 - Rule of 3s
 	- UI/UX Concept

+- Testing
+	- Black box
+		- For sort
+	- White box
+		- For archive
+		- For Admin
+	- Regression Test
+		- For Archive
+	- Performance Test
+		- For Archive
+		- For orders
+	- Use Case Test
+		- For Admin
+		- For orders